 For more information about how to specify the Extra Fields Flag, see:

-- If SAP LT Replication Server is running on a Compute Engine VM, see Specify table creation and other general attributes.
+- For streaming data replication, see Specify table creation and other general attributes.

 Table partitioning